Home > Biking

 Example of a long-john electric cargo bike

-Long-john bike: These have the cargo box up front with the front wheel stretched out in front of you.
+Some front-loading bikes are also known as long-john or bucket bikes.
+As the name suggests, they have the cargo box up front with the front wheel stretched out in front of you.
 Some also have the capacity for another passenger to ride on the back.
 This style takes some practice when you first get on, as it handles a little differently than a traditional bike.
+Long-john bikes are typically extra long and heavy, and they also happen to be among the most expensive options.

 What Are You Hauling?